-Smooth deployment is available for Content Cloud only.
+Smooth deployment is available for Optimizely Content Management System (CMS) only.

 Smooth deployment, or Zero Downtime Deployments (ZDD), applies database changes without taking the site offline or the use of a maintenance page.

 The deployment engine creates a cloned environment that includes a copy of the Web App code and the database.
 This cloned environment manages external traffic for the duration of the deployment so that you can update the original database as needed without affecting the external-facing websites.

 You can run the external website in the following modes:

 ReadOnly mode (recommended) – The cloned site will need to run in ReadOnly-mode since database writes are disabled during the deployment.
 This ensures that no new changes are applied to the temporary cloned copy of the environment and therefore no data loss will occur when the cloned copy is removed after the deployment finishes.

 You need to implement support for ReadOnly-mode for this to work.

 ReadWrite mode (data loss likely) – The cloned site runs in ReadWrite-mode and allows new data to be written to it.

 Any data written to the cloned database while the deployment is running will be lost at the end of the deployment.
 The ReadWrite mode increases compatibility with more features and add-ons, but should be used only when data loss is acceptable for the site.
 (You should make editors aware that no updates should be made to the site during this phase of the deployment.)

 This diagram visualizes how the setup works during a deployment: